-- Main circuit power supply is ON. - There is no hard wire base block state. - · There are no alarms. - If an absolute encoder is used, the SENS\ON (Turn ON Encoder) command has been input. - If a Servomotor without a polarity sensor is used, polarity detection has been completed. \ - If an absolute encoder is used, the SERVOPACK must be ready to accept the SV\ON (Servo ON) command and, if the SENS\ON (Turn ON Encoder) is being input, the output of the position data from the absolute encoder to the host controller must have been completed. - \ Do not include this condition if the SV\ON (Servo ON) command is input for the first time after the control power supply was turned ON.
-In that case, when the first SV\ON command is input, polarity detection is started immediately and the /S-RDY signal turns ON at the completion of polarity detection.
+- Main circuit power supply is ON. - There is no hard wire base block state. - · There are no alarms. - If an absolute encoder is used, the SENS_ON (Turn ON Sensor) command has been input. - If a Servomotor without a polarity sensor is used, polarity detection has been completed. - If an absolute encoder is used, the output of the position data from the absolute encoder to the host controller must have been completed if the SENS_ON (Turn ON Sensor) command is being input. - Do not include this condition if the SV_ON (Servo ON) command is input for the first time after the control power supply was turned ON.
+In that case, when the first SV_ON command is input, polarity detection is started immediately and the /S-RDY signal turns ON at the completion of polarity detection.

-Type Signal Connector Pin No. Signal Status Meaning Output /S-RDY Marable - alle - at a d ON (closed) Ready to receive the SV_ON (Servo ON) command. /9-KD1 Must be allocated.
+Type Signal Connector Pin No. Signal Status Meaning Output /S-RDY / Must be all a set of ON (closed) Ready to receive the SV_ON (Servo ON) command. /S-RDY Must be allocated.
 OFF (open) Not ready to receive the SV_ON (Servo ON) command.

 Note: 1.
 You must allocate the /S-RDY signal to use it.
-Use Pn50E = n.XDDD (/S-RDY (Servo Ready) Signal Allocation) to allocate the signal to a connector pin.
+Use Pn50E = n.X□□□ (/S-RDY (Servo Ready) Signal Allocation) to allocate the signal to a connector pin.
 Refer to the following section for details.